-The North of Scotland Renal Medicine Training Program is based in Aberdeen Royal Infirmary (ARI) and offers comprehensive training in all aspects of nephrology.
-ARI is a 975 bedded tertiary referral centre with a complete range of medical and surgical specialties, and is co-located on the same site as the Royal Aberdeen Children’s Hospital, Aberdeen Maternity Hospital, and the University of Aberdeen Medical School including the Institute of Medical Sciences and the Suttie Centre for Learning in Healthcare.
+The North of Scotland Renal Medicine Training Program is based at Aberdeen Royal Infirmary (ARI) and offers comprehensive training in all aspects of nephrology.
+ARI is a 975 bedded tertiary referral centre with a complete range of medical and surgical specialties It is co-located on the same site as the Royal Aberdeen Children’s Hospital, Aberdeen Maternity Hospital, and the University of Aberdeen Medical School including the Institute of Medical Sciences and the Suttie Centre for Learning in Healthcare.

-The Renal Unit covers a large and beautiful geographical area including Grampian, Moray and the Orkney and Shetland Isles.
-It is expected that all trainees will accredit in Renal and Internal Medicine, with an expectation that they will spend a minimum of 6 months in another centre.
+ARI Renal Unit covers a large and beautiful geographical area including Grampian, Moray, the Orkney and Shetland Isles.
+All trainees will accredit in Renal and Internal Medicine, with an expectation that they will spend a minimum of 6 months in another centre.
 This is usually Raigmore Hospital, Inverness which covers the Highland region and Western Isles, but opportunities are also available in Dr Gray’s Hospital, Elgin and the Gilbert Bain Hospital in Shetland.

 All aspects of training in nephrology are provided including:

 - Comprehensive and supervised training with an ethos of multi-disciplinary team working.

 - In-patient care in a 20 bed Renal Ward in the purpose built Emergency Care Centre.

 - Training in and exposure to High Dependency and Critical Care.

 - Training in all methods of renal replacement therapy including transplantation, peritoneal and haemodialysis (including Home HD and frequent/long hours haemodialysis) and haemodiafiltration.